 ALEX KIDD IN MIRACLE WORLD / Sega / Master System

 The Master System was the only major console I can remember with games built into the firmware, which was a pretty cool feature.
-If you got one of the early versions, you got Alex Kidd in Miracle World as your main game if you flipped the console on with no cartridge in.
+If you got one of the early versions, you got Alex Kidd in Miracle World as your default game if you flipped the console on with no cartridge in.

 The game is all kinds of creative, colorful and full of interesting ideas, but it's largely ruined by having to constantly battle sloppy play control and some weird design decisions.
 Alex makes floaty, imprecise jumps and his movement is slidey, which isn't good when everything kills you in one hit and there's little shitty surprise deathtraps scattered everywhere.